 The “last man,” Jesus of Nazareth

-We learn from 1 Corinthians 15 that the man Jesus became a life-giving Spirit.
-Through His resurrection, He became the ontological Christ and, as such, the “first fruits” of an eternal new creation—the “elect” or God’s “chosen in Him”—the members of the spiritual Body of Christ, and of the true Church.
+We learn from 1 Corinthians 15:45-46 that the man Jesus became a life-giving Spirit.
+Through His resurrection, He became the ontological Christ and, as such, the “first fruits”—the prototype and head—of an eternal new creation: the “elect” or God’s “chosen in Him” who comprise the members of the spiritual Body of Christ; that is, the true Church.

 The New Heart Promised by God

 The new spiritual heart of the new creature in Christ is one of the greatest promises of God in all of the Hebrew Scriptures—a promise which He fulfills in each and every one of us whom He chose in Christ from the beginning for eternal salvation (a promise that is anathema to the salvation-by-works soteriology of the belief-and-behavior theorists):

 “Moreover, I will give you a new heart and put a new spirit within you; and I will remove the heart of stone from your flesh and give you a heart of flesh.
 I will put My Spirit within you and cause you to walk in My statutes, and you will be careful to observe My ordinances.
 (Ezekiel 36:26-27)